thesamet/sbt-protoc/README.md

 )

 // Changing where to look for protos to compile (default src/main/protobuf):
-PB.protoSources in Compile := Seq(sourceDirectory.value / "somewhere")
+Compile / PB.protoSources := Seq(sourceDirectory.value / "somewhere")

 // Additional options to pass to protoc:
-PB.protocOptions in Compile := Seq("-xyz")
+Compile / PB.protocOptions := Seq("-xyz")

-// Excluding some proto files: excludeFilter in PB.generate := "test-*.proto"
+// Excluding some proto files:
+PB.generate / excludeFilter := "test-*.proto"

 // Rarely needed: override where proto files from library dependencies are
 // extracted to:
-PB.externalIncludePath in Compile := file("/tmp/foo")
+Compile / PB.externalIncludePath := file("/tmp/foo")

 // By default we generate into target/src_managed.
 To customize:
-PB.targets in Compile := Seq(
+Compile / PB.targets := Seq(
   scalapb.gen() -> file("/some/other/dir")
 )